Ping pong show: Description

 The show typically takes place on a stage or dance platform and often involves a single performer.
 Usually she performs while lying on her back, although some variations involve a standing performer.
-The performer is commonly dressed in only a bikini top or bra and has her pubic hair shaved.
+The performer is commonly bottomless, dressed only in a bikini top or bra and with her pubic hair shaven.
 Items can be inserted into the vagina either on stage as part of the performance or beforehand in preparation.
 As an alternative to ejecting the items using the pelvic muscles, objects are sometimes pulled out by hand.
 The earliest versions of the show involved ping pong balls, but other diverse objects have since been used in the performance.
 They include eggs, bananas, long strings or ribbons, whistles, horns, pens, cigarettes, candles, darts, spinning tops, bottles, firecrackers, razor blades, eels and chopsticks.
 Another activity is the shooting of goldfish into a bowl, or stuffing a large frog inside to see how long she can keep it in.
 A male member of the audience may be brought onto the dance platform to hold a balloon while a dart is shot at it, or the performer may do a shoot around the table at balloons tied to each customer's chair.
 Another example of audience participation involves the performer filling her vagina with beer, expelling it into a glass and inviting an audience member to drink it.